 Nesti et al (2013) summarized the results of several experiments.
 The conclusion is that the lowest acceleration we can perceive is 0.02 m/s².

-Centrifugal Acceleration Caused By Earth’s Rotation and Revolution
+Centrifugal Acceleration From Earth’s Rotation and Revolution

-Acceleration Caused By Earth’s Orbit Eccentricity
+Acceleration From Earth’s Orbital Eccentricity

 According to Kepler’s Law, an object orbits with the shape of a conic section, and its speed changes according to its position in the orbit.
 In case of the Earth orbiting the Sun, the average acceleration resulting from this orbital motion is about 0.0000635938 m/s².